 How was Jeffrey Dahmer caught?

-Dahmer’s rampage, which resulted in the murder 17 men and boys between 1978 and 1991, was brought to and end in in July 1991, when potential victim Tracy Edwards was able to escape the hands of the killer.
+Dahmer’s rampage, which resulted in the murder 17 men and boys between 1978 and 1991, was brought to an end in July 1991, when potential murder victim Tracy Edwards was able to escape the hands of the killer.

 On 22 July 1991, Dahmer invited Edwards, 32, back to his apartment under the guise of taking some pictures.
 Dahmer had claimed to be a professional photographer.